EMHMoloney/CI-PP3-InventoryTracker/README.md

  ### Credentials and Dependencies

- The credentials req to access the Google Sheets API for the app are located in a .json file called 'credentials'.
+ The credentials req to access the Google Sheets API for the app are located in a .json file called 'creds'.

   Dependencies are in the 'requirements.txt' file, to be installed using 'pip install' method.